psychemedia/island-storynotes/wightnotes.md

 "The Isle of Wight cannot strictly be said to have any history of its own, as distinct from that of England, of which it always formed a part since England was a kingdom."
 On the traditional accounts of it in the early times no reliance can be placed, because we do not know that they have been handed down from anything like authentic sources, or have had their origin at the time of the events to which they relate.
 We must farther bear in mind, that oral traditions are exceedingly treacherous matters, even in those case where there is no motive, and therefore no imaginable intention, to deceive.
 W e know that, in the case of any event which makes an impression and becomes a tale of the day, scarcely any two relaters of that tale, even though they have been eye-witnesses of that which they relate, give their relations in the same manner.
-This is the case, to a very considerable extent, even among those who are well-educated,can discriminate between truth and false hood , and are regarded as persons of probity; and, if this holds among them — as it does hold in every instance where a thorough investigation can be made, much more must it hold among the ignorant- as proneness to exaggeration is the invariable character of persons of this description."
+This is the case, to a very considerable extent, even among those who are well-educated,can discriminate between truth and false hood, and are regarded as persons of probity; and, if this holds among them — as it does hold in every instance where a thorough investigation can be made, much more must it hold among the ignorant- as proneness to exaggeration is the invariable character of persons of this description."

 Isle of Wight A Guide Venables 1860